 - Avian influenza A viruses, other than strains of H5 or H7, when accompanied by specific symptoms (e.g. respiratory distress; swelling of the sinuses or head; cyanosis; lack of coordination; high and rapidly escalating flock mortality)

 The following are notifiable diseases:

 - Avian Chlamydiosis caused by Chlamydophila Psittaci

 Every province and state will have a government program or university that offers a necropsy service for chickens.
 Do your research now, before you have a death, so that you have the relevant information on hand when the time comes.
 You’ll need to know how they want the body packaged and if it can be frozen, or not.
 I happened to have had the perfect sized styrofoam cooler just when I needed it.
 If your specimen isn’t frozen you may have to wrap it with freezer packs.

-If you are unable to send your bird for a necropsy, learn how to do a simple one yourself – there are online tutorials to guide you, including this step-by-step manual with photos.
+If you are unable to send your bird to a lab, learn how to do a simple DIY necropsy yourself – there are online tutorials to guide you, including this step-by-step manual with photos.
 If you are used to butchering chickens and see something odd, take pictures.
 You can post them online or find someone who might be able to help with a diagnosis later.
 This doesn’t replace the lab tests, but it could give you pertinent information about what your bird was suffering from.